EAMarcar/Get_and_CleanProject/README.md

 run_analysis.R combines subject and activity data with the frequency and time domain variables, but extracts only 66 of the original 561 vaiables.
 Only variables that measure mean or standard deviation are retained.
-The tidy dataset containin this data is called:
+The tidy dataset containing this data is called:

 HAR_tidy